Wondering how aging with cerebral palsy can affect your health and wellbeing?

 Now that you’re aware of the potential problems that may arise when aging with cerebral palsy, be proactive and take preventative measures.
 Early intervention will minimize the development of complications.

-It’s never too early for recovery!
+It’s never too early for recovery and improvements!